vince-jq-sun/units_viewer/README.md

 ## Introduction

 Units Viewer is a tool tailored for researchers working with datasets composed of multiple units, such as neurons.
 It is ideal for handling large datasets, offering streamlined navigation through figures, easy tagging, and flexible filtering options.
+This tool allows you to build better intuition through efficient and organized inpection of each unit.

-This tool facilitates the building of intuition by allowing efficient and organized inspection of each unit.
+facilitates the building of intuition by allowing efficient and organized inspection of each unit.

 ## Features

 - View detailed profiles of individual neurons.
-- Tagging system to annotate units with customizable tags and notes.
+- Customizable tags and notes for every unit.
-- Flexible filtering based on tags to streamline the analysis process.
+- Flexible filtering based on tags to streamline the inspection process.
 - Easy navigation through large datasets.
 - Local web-based interface for easy access.